 The classic competitive mode features traditional ranks ranging from Silver to Global Elite, familiar to players transitioning from CS: GO.
 These are:

-- Silver (I to IV, Silver Elite and Silver Elite Master)
+- Silver (I to IV, Silver Elite and Silver Elite Master) — with Silver IV being the highest in the Silver group

 - Gold Nova (I to III and Gold Nova Master)